A topic from the subject of Inorganic Chemistry in Chemistry.

 • This experiment demonstrates the synthesis of an inorganic compound, potassium hexacyanoferrate(III).

-• The experiment also highlights the importance of redox reactions in chemistry.
+• The experiment highlights the importance of redox reactions and precipitation reactions in inorganic synthesis.

 Share on: